stac-utils/pystac-client/docs/usage.rst

 CollectionSearch
 ++++++++++++++++

-STAC API services may optionally implement a ``/collections`` endpoint as describe in the `STAC API - Collections spec
+STAC API services may optionally implement a ``/collections`` endpoint as described in the `STAC API - Collections spec
 <https://github.com/radiantearth/stac-api-spec/tree/release/v1.0.0/ogcapi-features#stac-api---collections>`__.
 The ``/collections`` endpoint can be extended with the